-Just when you thought London was going to have to do without a chic, 1960s-Hong-Kong-styled tea room and bar…
+Just when you thought London was never going to see the return of its chic, 1960s-Hong-Kong-styled tea room & bars…

 …we went and found Wun.

-It comes to us courtesy of Z He and Alex Peffly, the same husband and wife team behind Bun House.
+Yes, Wun’s is back, courtesy of showrunners Z He and Alex Peffly.
 Z herself is from Hong Kong and apparently felt strongly about creating a place that gave Londoners a taste of the nostalgic Cantonese dishes from her childhood, in a space inspired by what she’d consider to be two classic components of life in HK.

-Downstairs on the other hand, has been designed to echo Hong Kong’s vibrant night life.
-It’s low-lit with bright green neon signage on the walls, and red velvet seating.
+Down here it’s dark, it’s moody, and it’s cool.
+It’s been designed to echo Hong Kong’s vibrant night life, and does so with gusto, throwing bright green neon onto the walls, and peppering the space with small brass-rimmed tables.
 A mid-century cabinet, topped with DJ decks and surrounded by palms, takes centre stage; whilst a vintage jukebox filled with old school records, brought all the way over from Taipei, sits in the corner.

 Big fan of Cantonese cuisine?
 Take a look at our Guide To Chinatown here.